nisnardi/nodewpg/javascript.md

 ```

 * In this case single or double quotes are part of the value
-* When using quotes as part of the value we have to choose between scaping the quotes or just using the quote type that it's not part of the content:
+* When using quotes as part of the value we have to choose between escaping the quotes or just using the quote type that is not part of the content:
   * Use double quotes if the text has single quote content
   * Use singe quotes if the text has double quote content